-Mr. Clark has over 40 years' experience in the oil services business.
-Prior to joining Shelf Drilling in November 2012, Mr. Clark spent 12 years with Transocean Ltd. where he most recently served as Vice President of Human Resources and as part of its senior management team.
-Previous roles included Division Manager for Transocean Ltd.'s operations in Northeast Asia and also Managing Director for Nigeria.
-Before joining Transocean Ltd., Mr. Clark had a 20-year career with Schlumberger in various managerial, technical and marketing roles across Europe and Africa.
-Mr. Clark has a B.S. degree in Electrical and Electronic Engineering from Heriot-Watt University in Edinburgh, Scotland and completed both the Advanced Management Program at Harvard Business School and the Financial Times Non-Executive Director Diploma.
+Ian Clark is executive vice president of Shelf Drilling, with responsibility for human resources, information technology, supply chain and strategic roles including overseeing the plan for independence from Transocean.
+Prior to joining Shelf Drilling, Ian spent over 12 years with Transocean where he most recently served as vice president of human resources.
+Previous roles included division manager for Transocean's operations in northeast Asia and also managing director for Nigeria.
+Before Transocean, Ian enjoyed a 20-year career with Schlumberger in various management, technical and human resources roles across Europe and Africa.

+Ian has a B.Sc. degree in Electrical and Electronic Engineering from Heriot Watt University in Edinburgh, Scotland and completed the advanced management program at Harvard Business School.